luis-caldas/nix/README.md

 My own collection of packages, made in the same format as `nixpkgs`

+## `iso`

+This folder contains files used to create a bootable nixos iso (made with my configurations)

+This ISO will use the `iso` configuration scheme found in the `config` folder at the root directory

+There is a bash script also with the proper command to generate the iso

 ## `linker.nix`

 This file links all the projects file into a single point so it can be easily referenced later